martin-rizzo/ZXTapInspector/README.md

 # ZXTapInspector

-ZXTapInspector is a command-line tool written entirely in C designed for inspecting ZX Spectrum .tap files.
+**ZXTapInspector** is a command-line tool written entirely in C designed for inspecting ZX-Spectrum ".tap" files.
 The tool lets you list blocks, view detailed information about each block, extract BASIC code, and convert tape data into useful formats.

 ## Features

 - **Block Listing:**
-  Displays all blocks contained in a .tap file (option -l/--list).
+  Displays all blocks contained in a .tap file (option -l/--list or -d/--detail).

-- **Detailed Information:**
-  Provides details about each block, such as header data, sizes, and types (option -d/--detail).

 - **BASIC Code Extraction:**
   Detokenizes binary data to output stored BASIC code (option -b/--basic).

+- **Binary Data Extraction:**
+  ...

 - **Extraction and Conversion:**
   Extracts all blocks from the .tap file into separate files: